johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_result_forms.md

 ```

 Note that in naming a column it is appropriate to use either the name of the
-variable (as shown above) or the name of the attribute if known (below).
+variable (as shown above) or the label of the attribute if known (below).

 ```text
 +---------------+